iiAku/kolibri-frontend/documentation/index.md

 ## Oracle

-Kollibri needs accurate data to function.
+Kolibri needs accurate data to function.
 Data is provided via the [Harbinger Price Feed](https://github.com/tacoinfra/harbinger) via the `Oracle` contract.
 The `Oracle` contract is replaceable and can be replaced to pull from another data source if needed.

 ## Governance

-There are a few governance roles in Kollibri.
+There are a few governance roles in Kolibri.

 ### Pause Guardian

-Kollibri is able to pause minting, borrowing and depositing (but not withdrawing) of tokens via a **Pause Guardian**.
+Kolibri is able to pause minting, borrowing and depositing (but not withdrawing) of tokens via a **Pause Guardian**.
 The guardian can pause the system immediately.
 The guardian cannot restart the system without a governance proposal.

 In the long term, this will be a multi-sig contract.